Alice Mary Longfellow: Personal life

-Longfellow had close relationships with many family members, such as her cousins Mary King Longfellow, the landscape painter, and Alexander Wadsworth "Waddy" Longfellow Jr. one of the founders of the Arts and Crafts Movement.
+Longfellow had close relationships with many family members, including her cousins Mary King Longfellow, a landscape painter, and Alexander Wadsworth "Waddy" Longfellow Jr., a founder of the Arts and Crafts Movement.
 Alice and Mary Longfellow traveled through Europe together throughout their adult lives.
 Longfellow consulted Waddy on modifications to her father's home in Cambridge and was also a member of the Boston Society for Arts and Crafts, a group which Waddy helped to found.

 Fanny Stone and Alice Longfellow sit together aside Squam Lake in New Hampshire circa 1900.

-Longfellow had enough wealth so she never needed to take a husband.
+Longfellow was independently wealthy and never needed to take a husband.
 Interpreters at the Longfellow House have examined information Longfellow left behind and now understand her to have been queer.
-She spent a great deal of time with a close female friend, Fanny Stone, daughter of a Republican politician from Massachusetts.
+She spent a great deal of time with a close female friend, Fanny Stone, daughter of Eben F. Stone, a Republican politician from Massachusetts.
 Longfellow and Stone frequently corresponded while Stone was living in Washington, D.C., with her father.
 Stone's letters reveal a strong romantic attachment to Alice and their relationship was one of the most important and significant of Longfellow's life.
-The pair travelled together for over forty years and Stone often visited while visiting her sister down the street.
+The pair traveled together for over forty years and Stone often visited while visiting her sister down the street.
 Their letters reveal a close, intimate relationship between two women who loved each other deeply.

 Alice Mary Longfellow died on December 7, 1928.
 She was 78 years old.
 Her body was cremated and buried in the family plot at Mount Auburn Cemetery.